 Fthiotida is also called the cradle of Amphictyonies.
 The Amphictyonic league was an ancient religious association of Greek tribes.
 The nature is impressive.
 There are beautiful lakes, verdant mountains, impressive canyons, a fascinating coastline, and fantastic forests.

 Further enhancing the environment are ancient monuments, historical monasteries and churches.

-16 km southeast of Lamia is the place "Thermopyles", which literally means "hot gates" .
-That name is derived from to the hot springs that are located here.
-In ancient times this was the name of a narrow pass between the mountains and the Kallidromos Maliakos gulf.
-In 480 BC. a historic battle took place here, the battle of Thermopyles.
-‘The battle of Thermopyles’ was even filmed in 2007 and brought back to life the war between the Greeks and Persians.
-Title of the movie "the 300 of Leonidas" starring Gerard Bultler and Lena Headay.
-The film is about the Spartan king Leonidas, who along with 300 Spartans fights to the last man against Persian King Xerxes and his massive army.
-The battle of Thermopyles has gone down in Greek history as the impossible battle which ruined the huge army of Xerxes of Persia.
+16 kilometers (10 miles) southeast of Lamia is "Thermopyles,” which literally means "hot gates.”
+That name is derived from hot springs that are located here.
+In ancient times, this was the name of a narrow pass between the mountains and the Kallidromos Maliakos gulf.
+In 480 BC, an historic battle took place here, the battle of Thermopyles.
+This famous war between the Greeks and Persians was brought back to life via film in 2007, in the film, "300," starring Gerard Butler and Lena Headey.
+The film is about Spartan King Leonidas, who along with 300 Spartans fights to the last man against Persian King Xerxes and his massive army.
+The battle of Thermopyles has gone down in Greek history as the impossible battle that demolished the huge army of Xerxes of Persia.

 Text: Yorgos and Wendy Nikolidakis - Revised by Katrina Butzer